bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

 * "Instant Mode Manager" added to admin page; allows you to instantly pause or resume selected radio modes.
 Handy for attending nets, quieting a busy mode, to temporarily eliminate "mode monopolization", etc.

+* "System Manager" added to admin page; allows you to instantly:

+  * Disable / Enable the intrusive and slow Pi-Star Firewall.

+  * Disable / Enable Cron, in order to prevent updates and Pi-Star services restarting during middle-of-the-night/early AM operation.

 * DMR JitterTest and related form added.